-State Sen. Richard Martinez is arrested on suspicion of DWI
+New Mexico state senator arrested on suspicion of DWI

 SANTA FE, N.M.
-(AP) - Espanola police say New Mexico state Sen. Richard Martinez is facing charges of aggravated DWI and reckless driving after a car crash.
+(AP) - Police say New Mexico state Sen. Richard Martinez has been arrested on suspicion of drunken driving and is facing charges following a car crash.

-They say the 66-year-old Martinez was arrested Friday night on suspicion of drunken driving following a collision at an intersection on Espanola’s north side.
+Espanola police say the 66-year-old was arrested Friday night after a collision at an intersection on the city’s north side.

 The Santa Fe New Mexican reports Martinez was alone in his SUV at the time of the crash.

-He was taken to a hospital for an evaluation before officers booked him into the Espanola jail.
+He was taken to a hospital for an evaluation before officers booked him into jail.

 It was unclear Sunday if Martinez has a lawyer who can speak on his behalf.